alexandria08/MeXE402_Midterm_Alexandria-Comia_Tristan-Kiefer-Doyugan/README.md

   ![mean values](https://github.com/user-attachments/assets/ccbcb25c-9002-4049-a1cc-b5e0ed8b587d)

 - **model.predict**: This code generate a prediction using the model based on the mean values of features.

+## Part 3- Evaluating the Model

+### Feature Scaling and Model Training
+This combines feature scaling and model training for regression using Random Forests that improves model stability and accuracy by scaling the data and leveraging an ensemble method.

+### R- Squared
+### Adjusted R-Squared
+### Mean Squared Error
+### Cross Validation

 ## Methodology for Logistic Regression